 Regardless of disability status, about one out of five persons do not have health care coverage.
-Those with a moderate disability have the highest rates of no coverage at one out of four.
+Those with a moderate disability have the highest rates of no coverage (21%).

 Have Health Care Coverage

 Health Care Access

 Question: Do you have one person you think of as your personal doctor or health care provider?